Is a DBA and PhD Equivalent?

 What Is a DBA?

-The degree focuses on providing practical and innovative business management knowledge which can apply to any workplace.
+The degree programme focuses on providing practical and innovative business management knowledge which can apply to any workplace.
 DBAs are designed for experienced practitioners such as senior managers, consultants and entrepreneurs who want to further their practical abilities.

 This form of doctorate was first introduced as a way of allowing a distinction to be made between experienced practitioners and expert practitioners.
 The doctorate is an equal alternative to a traditional PhD and is an advanced follow-up for a Master’s in Business Administration (MBA).

 A noticeable difference between a PhD and a DBA is the research topic.
-A PhD selects a research project of theoretical value to the academic environment.
-A DBA selects a research project which has a practical application to the business environment.
+A PhD candidate selects a research project of theoretical value to the academic environment.
+A DBA candidate selects a research project which has a practical application to the business environment.

 This means that while the research topic for a PhD will centre around a gap in knowledge of existing theories, the topic for a DBA will usually focus on developing a new theory or innovatively improving an existing one.